 The benefits are the same: you come across as helpful and you harvest lots of information for future articles.
 In fact, Twitter is a great market research tool if you use it in this way!

 Once again, links to your website from the social media sites are ‘nofollow’ and the search engines actually pay more attention to the number of times your posts are shared, than the number of links to your site.

 So links you place on the social media sites are there to enable people to visit your site, not to build links for the purposes of SEO.

 Don’t forget to make sure your profile is fully competed in whichever social media sites you use, including a link to your site!

 And, again, select just one or two social sites to work with – the ones where your audience hangs out.

-A couple of times I’ve urged you to be focused – find 3 or 4 blogs to comment on or 2 or 3 forums to work.
+Once again, I urge you to be focused – find 3 or 4 blogs to comment on or 2 or 3 forums to work.
 This is because you’ll drive yourself silly if you try to spread yourself too wide.

 It’s still true that the wider the number of sites you can get links from, the more credibility your site will have with the search engines.
 But getting those links is a lot more difficult now than it was 10 years ago!

 What you’re really focusing on now is getting yourself and your site in front of the widest audience possible.